MunaZekia/PWA-Text-Editor/01-Class-Content/22-State/01-Activities/24-Stu_Stripe/README.md

 ## 📝 Notes

 What information does the front end need to reference a checkout session?
+// The session ID because it is a unique identifier for the session

 Which packages do we need to import at the top of the file?
+// import { loadStripe } from '@stripe/stripe-js';
+// because we need to load the stripe library

 Refer to the documentation: